jigarius/jigarius/README.md

 ### Salve!
 Ego sum Jigarius 🕊

-Whether you've visited my profile at will by accident, vouchsafe my greetings.
+Whether you've visited my profile at will or by accident, vouchsafe my greetings.
 Visit [jigarius.com](https://jigarius.com/) for more about me or to read my blog.

 Feel free to explore my repositories!